-Every department also offers a number of more specific curricular and extracurricular projects for MAGT students.
+Every department also offers a number of more specific curricular and extracurricular projects for More Able students.
 These include:

-- The running of the STEMNET club and British Science Association’s CREST Award helping students develop an interest in and raise awareness of Science, Technology, Engineering and Maths, the pioneering ORBYTS astronomy research club, Imperial College Materials Matter project and ‘Girls in Physics’ club
+Science: British Science Association’s CREST Award helping students develop an interest in and raise awareness of Science, Technology, Engineering and Maths, the pioneering ORBYTS astronomy research club, Imperial College Materials Matter project and ‘Girls in Physics’ club

-DT: Engineering Club has enabled students to design, programme and build a Robot, MP3 Amplifier and K’NEX Solar-powered car (Design Technology)
+DT: Engineering Club has enabled students to design, programme and build a Robot, MP3 Amplifier and K’NEX Solar-powered car

-- Learners are also able to pursue further opportunities through links with our sponsors and our partner schools: St Paul’s Schools, Lilian Baylis and The BRIT School.
+Learners are also able to pursue further opportunities through links with our sponsors and our partner schools: St Paul’s Schools and The BRIT School.